CloudLabsAI-Azure/Cloud-Native-Application/labguide/Azure 06-Monitor-for-Containers.md

    ![This is a screenshot of the Azure Portal for AKS showing adding a Namespace.](media/container1.png "Add a Namespace")

-1. On the Getting Started page, Click on **Onboard unmonitored clusters** to onboard your container and cluster
+1. On the Getting Started page, click on **Onboard unmonitored clusters** to onboard your container and cluster

    ![This is a screenshot of the Azure Portal for AKS showing adding a Namespace.](media/onboardcluster.png "Add a Namespace")